Shufflepuck Café

-Shufflepuck Café is an air hockey video game developed by Christopher Gross, Gene Portwood and Lauren Elliott for Broderbund (not a table shuffleboard video game, as the name would suggest—though that was the intention when the name was first coined by Christopher Gross).
-Originally developed for the Macintosh, it was later adapted by Broderbund for the Amiga, Atari ST, Amstrad CPC, Famicom, X68000, PC-98, and MS-DOS.
+Shufflepuck Café is an air hockey video game developed by Christopher Gross, Gene Portwood and Lauren Elliott for Broderbund (not a table shuffleboard video game, as the name would suggest—though that was the intention when the name was coined by Christopher Gross).
+Originally developed for the Macintosh, it was later adapted for the Amiga, Atari ST, Amstrad CPC, Famicom, X68000, PC-98, and MS-DOS.